NetSAIL-UCI/Phoenix/src/workloads/alibaba/derive_apps/README.md

 mb_trace_stats_seq = create_app_traces_for_mbench(app_traces,"traces-mbench/seq",0);
 ```

-In the snippet mentioned above, we utilize their code to sanitize the traces and do not modify the `tracesanity.m `script.
-The output of this script, `alibaba_2021_microservice_traces_7days_preprocessed.csv`, can be found in the `./datasets` directory.
+In the snippet mentioned above, we use their code to sanitize the traces and do not modify the `tracesanity.m `script.
+The output of this script, `alibaba_2021_microservice_traces_7days_preprocessed.csv`, can be downloaded [here](https://drive.google.com/file/d/1xfKLC2eozKtvT4hSU_ZC5XA_qtEkzHCa/view?usp=share_link).
+We recommend users to download, unzip and place these sanitized traces, `.csv` format, for the next steps in the `datasets/alibaba/` directory.
+(We will open-source this dataset as well.)

-We implemented lines 3 and 4 from the snippet in SanitizedTracesToMatrix.sc, which generates a matrix.
+We implemented lines 3 and 4 from the snippet in the Apache Spark script `SanitizedTracesToMatrix.sc`, which generates a matrix.
 This matrix is then used as input for the Python script `MatrixToApp.py`, which performs spectral graph clustering to determine the optimal number of applications.
 Our results identified 18 distinct applications.
+(However, this number can vary as the final matrix on which sepctral clustering runs is of the size `1500*1500`.)

 Next, we perform post-processing to determine which services and traces belong to each application.
-This is done using the Scala scripts `AppToServiceGraphs.sc` and `AppTracesToUniqueCGs.sc`.
+This is done using the Apache Spark scripts `AppToServiceGraphs.sc` and `AppTracesToUniqueCGs.sc`.
 The outputs from these scripts are then passed to the Python script `create_app_dags.py`.

-The `create_app_dags.py` script generates the necessary folders and files that are used to set up the cloud environments and perform all the required downstream tasks.
+The `create_app_dags.py` script generates the necessary folders and files (refer to `datasets/alibaba/AlibabaAppsTest`) that are used to set up the cloud environments and perform all the required downstream tasks.